-CHIP, the Children’s Health Insurance Program, has been around since 1997.
+CHIP has been around since 1997.
 Recently CHIP gained an increase in national attention when its funding lapsed in late 2017.
 This lapse led to a government shutdown.
 Since this program is currently fresh in our minds, now is the perfect time to review the details of this program and how it can work for your patients.

 What is the CHIP?

-The CHIP is different in each state with some states electing to use funds for the expansion of Medicaid for children, a program known as M-CHIP.
+CHIP is different in each state with some states electing to use funds for the expansion of Medicaid for children, a program known as M-CHIP.
 Other states create a separate CHIP program.
 Additionally, some states elect to combine the two approaches and do both.
-When states use CHIP funds to expand Medicaid, creating an M-CHIP program, they are required to follow the same rules as Medicaid with the exception of requiring children to be uninsured.
+When states use these funds to expand Medicaid, creating an M-CHIP program, they are required to follow the same rules as Medicaid with the exception of requiring children to be uninsured.
 These programs have increased flexibility related to cost-sharing requirements for families and specific benefits that are offered.

 Who qualifies for CHIP?

-In general, CHIP serves uninsured children age 19 or younger whose family incomes are too high for Medicaid eligibility.
+In general, this program serves uninsured children age 19 or younger whose family incomes are too high for Medicaid eligibility.
 Each state has a significant level of discretion for setting their specific income eligibility for CHIP coverage.
 Not to mention, most states and the District of Columbia offer coverage for children whose family incomes are up to or above 200% of the Federal Poverty Level.
 24 states offer coverage for children with family incomes up to 250% of the Federal Poverty Level.
 For coverage levels in your state, visit medicaid.gov.

 What does CHIP cover?